karishmagarikapalli/StudentChoice/README.md

 ## Pros

-The usage of VR in the Automotive Industry has reduced costs, increased transparency and safety, reduces post-purchase dissonance.
+The usage of VR in the Automotive Industry has revolutionalized it:
+- Reduced costs
+- Increased transparency and safety
+- Reduces post-purchase dissonance

-With a virtual showroom, automotive companies can make the process of purchasing a new vehicle less stressful.
+- Made the process of purchasing a new vehicle less stressful

-By using this experience, customers can toggle between a wide range of options to ensure that they end up choosing a final product that best suits their needs and personality.
-These options can be anything from the color of the interiors, customized seating arrangements, and seats among other options.
-The possibilities are endless.
-Another great advantage of a virtual showroom in comparison to a full-scale showroom is that the costs required to set up a virtual showroom are much lesser.
+- Made customization more accessible

 ## Cons